 Yes, dogs are welcome, provided they are leashed and well-behaved; and accompanied by courteous owners, too.
 Arboretum trails and gardens are Wheelchair Accessible

-connect with more than 5,000 fans, volunteer and staff on Facebook
+connect with more than 5,000 fans, volunteers and BTA staff on Facebook

-June is a great month to buy annual membership -- these start at $50 and allow two people a full year's access to the Arboretum; membership is the best way you can help support BTA
+Summer is a great season to buy annual membership -- starting at $60 and allow two people a full year's access to the Arboretum; membership is the best way you can help support BTA

-Plan breakfast or lunch in our nearby town of Superior, local restaurants are just five-minutes drive east of BTA and several offer discounts to Arboretum visitors and annual members.
+Plan breakfast or lunch in our neighboring town of Superior, local restaurants are just five-minutes drive east of BTA

 Check out Local Restaurants

 Bring your own lunch - visitors are welcome to use the tables and grilles shaded by trees in our picnic area.
 Please be aware of seasonal fire restrictions; call our staff at 520-689-2723 during daytime business hours to verify whether charcoal is allowed in our picnic area charcoal grilles.

 Do you need Maps and Directions?
 Arizona State Parks has an excellent map/direction page.
 The Arboretum is an Arizona State Park located at Highway 60 milepost #223 near the historic copper mining town of Superior, 55 miles due east of Phoenix.
 The drive takes about two hours from Tucson via highway 79 North through Florence to highway 60 -- then turn right and continue east another twelve miles.
 There is no restaurant at the Arboretum but sandwiches, drinks and snacks are available in our gift shop.
 Picnic tables and charcoal grills are available for visitors to use; propane and charcoal are allowed, wood fires are not.